GSA internal tools

 This post provides information on how to work with GSA’s web tools and your GSA-issued equipment.

 Most of GSA’s internal tools are accessible via our Agency’s intranet Insite.
 You must be on the VPN to connect if you work remotely.
-Instructions for connecting are here.
+Instructions for logging in are here.
 Here’s an overview of what you can access (you can click the names in this table to scroll down the page):

 |Name||What we use it for||Login system|

 |BookIT!||To reserve a desk or meeting room in GSA buildings||ENT username and password|

 |Concur||To book travel.
 Learn more in Travel 101.||ENT username and password|

 |Employee Express||To view your paystub, change your withholdings, or change your address||Employee Express username and password|

 |HR Links||To request/document leave and access your personnel file online||ENT on GSA Wireless or VPN|